 Approvals

 The eastern and central segments will need to have their CEQA paperwork refiled, but are not expected to need further work.
-Local agency permits will need to be filed before work begins.
+Regulatory permits will need to be filed before work begins.

 No Commute Path for Kids in Educator Housing For At Least 5 Years

 The Tamien Innu won’t just be a nice city amenity— it’s necessary to provide safe travel for our students.
 Instead of allowing residents of the new educator housing on Wolfe Road to have their children walk or bike to school through the low stress neighborhood, North Blaney residents instead have come out in force to keep the old wall between the educator housing and the neighborhood.
 They have cited the central segment of the Tamien Innu as their preferred route for these children, assuming that it will be built soon.
 If the eastern segment gets the go-ahead in the next month, this central segment of the trail is still likely five years away from construction, and six years away from opening.
-Meanwhile, these students will need to use 35mph Wolfe Road and 35mph Stevens Creek Boulevard to get to school—or, more likely, just be driven to school, adding to our city traffic.
+Meanwhile, these students will likely use the planned pathway along Perimeter Road adjacent to The Rise (when it’s built) then onto Stevens Creek Boulevard (35 mph) to Blaney (30 mph), to enter the N. Blaney neighborhood.

 The Tamien Innu will be great for everyone in Cupertino, providing safe and enjoyable travel and recreation for pedestrians and cyclists of all ages.
 We hope that our city staff are able to resolve the design issues quickly so this project can get moving again!